-press the right mouse button
+press the right mouse button '''

-PqDn/Exit '''

-To exit Help, press the Esc key on the keyboard, press the right mouse button, or click outside the Help box.
+To exit Help, press the Esc key on the keyboard, or press the right mouse button.
 If more than one page of information is available for an item, press the PgUp or PgDn buttons.

 Settings